 - Increase available parking at the Shirley, Ayer and Littleton commuter rail stations.
 Forty parking spaces were added to the Littleton Station to bring it to a total of 240 parking spaces.
 The station is at capacity on a daily basis. - Extend train service to Gardner. - Improve Handicapped accessibility at Shirley and Ayer Train Stations. - Train service from Boston to Fitchburg between 1:15 p.m. and 4:30 p.m.
 This service has been implemented - Reverse commute train from Boston arriving in Fitchburg by 8:00 a.m.
-This service has been implemented - MAP Purchases for Elderly and Disabled Services (Section 5310). - Operating Assistance for JARC (Section 5316) type of activities now under FTA's Urban & Rural formula program. - New Freedoms Services (Section 5317) type of activities now merges with Elderly Individuals and Individuals with Disabilities - Explore possibility of a regional commuter rail facility in the Devens Enterprise Zone.
+This service has been implemented - Explore possibility of a regional commuter rail facility in the Devens Enterprise Zone.